digitalocean/terraform-provider-digitalocean/docs/resources/droplet_autoscale.md

 * `ipv6` - Boolean flag to enable IPv6 networking on the Droplet Autoscale pool underlying resource(s).
 * `user_data` - Custom user data that can be added to the Droplet Autoscale pool underlying resource(s).
 This can be a cloud init script that user may configure to setup their application workload.
+* `public_networking` (Optional) - A boolean indicating whether to enables public networking for the Droplet or not.
+By default, this is always enabled on new droplets.
+But, by explicitly setting it to false, you can create a droplet with public networking entirely disabled.

 ## Attributes Reference